Kinsale Community School

-Kinsale Community School is based in the town of Kinsale, Co.
-Cork, Ireland.
-It caters for around 1100 students aged 12–18 with around 90 staff and the principal is currently Mr. Fergal McCarthy.
+Kinsale Community School is based in the town of Kinsale, County Cork, Ireland.
+It caters for around 1,550 students aged 12–18 with around 160 staff and the principal is currently Mr. Fergal McCarthy.

 History

 Kinsale Community School officially began on 1 August 1996, following the amalgamation of two schools, "Our Lady of the Rosary Secondary School" and "Kinsale Vocational School" with 500 students.

 The school motto, "Omnes Communiter Discendo" adopted by the first Board of Management, states that we are "All Together in Learning".
 The school has become known for the successes in the Young Scientist, the Google Science Fair and the European young scientist.
 However the school is also a strong centre for the students interested in other extra curricular activities.

 Development

 As of 2013, the school was undergoing an expansion and renovation programme to extend the capacity to an estimated 1,000 students.
 This was undertaken to cater for an expanding catchment area, and included the development of additional classrooms, a sports hall and canteen.
 As of 2020, this expansion had been completed.